 Her Majesty’s Secret Service

-Living in Bristol we are extremely lucky with the amount of speciality cocktail bars on offer to us; however I think HMSS is a little different to the others.
-Whilst I am not saying it is better as I do like prohibition themed secret bars, this place brings the fun a bit more.
-The bartenders all partake in having a good time whilst serving up one-of-a-kind drinks for you to enjoy and these are drinks that you will not have seen anywhere else before!
+Living in Bristol we are extremely lucky with the amount of speciality cocktail bars on offer to us; however I think HMSS is an exception to the others.
+Whilst I am not saying it is better as I do love the prohibition themed secret bars, this place brings the fun a bit more.
+The bartenders all partake in having a good time whilst serving up one-of-a-kind drinks for you to enjoy and these are cocktails that you will not have seen anywhere else before!
 Upon arrival you find yourself in a public phone box at the entrance, before taking a seat in the cosy bar area.
 The atmosphere on the weekend is a party one with singing and dancing actively encouraged!
 This is a great place to visit for a night out or to start off your celebrations before moving on elsewhere, it is also perfect for birthdays or if you fancy somewhere different with a lively atmosphere.

-Understated and charming is how I would describe Bar Buvette.
+Understated and charming are two words I would use to describe Bar Buvette.
 What originally started as a pop-up is now a permanent fixture on Bristol’s Baldwin Street due to massive popularity; the owners were taking a winter break from their restaurant in France and decided to bring their wealth of knowledge and experience of the best French wine and cheeses over to us lucky Bristol punters.
 The restaurant is minimalist, almost looking half-finished, although I think this plays a part in its charm.
-Extremely reasonable, they have select wines by the glass and bottle on offer alongside fantastic cheeses, meats, olives and small bites, plus a regularly changing menu which hangs on a blackboard on the wall.
+Extremely reasonable, they have select wines by the glass and bottle on offer alongside fantastic cheeses, meats, olives and small plates, plus a regularly changing menu which hangs on a blackboard on the wall.
 If you love the best of everything French – pop into this little gem.